Ghooosstt/docker-IdentityIQ/README.md

 # Docker-IdentityIQ
 Deploy a SailPoint IdentityIQ instance using Docker.
 This project use docker-compose to deploy:
-* An Apache Tomcat container with IdentityIQ.
+* An Apache Tomcat container with IdentityIQ (JDK 11).
 * A MySQL container.
 * A phpMyAdmin container.
 * An OpenLDAP container.